apostrophecms/docs/docs/guide/database-queries.md

 When designing custom modules or customizing existing modules, it can quickly become necessary to fetch data that Apostrophe does not automatically make available.
 We might want to display a random image in a page banner or a few dynamically-chosen articles related to the page a visitor is on.
 Apostrophe has an API designed to help developers get as creative as they need to be.

-One goal of the Apostrophe querying API is to facilitate common and advance requests to the MongoDB database *without* requiring developers to know advanced MongoDB syntax.
+One goal of the Apostrophe content query API is to facilitate common and advanced requests to the MongoDB database *without* requiring developers to know advanced MongoDB syntax.
 Understanding that low-level syntax will be helpful at times, but advanced knowledge should not be necessary.

-As a final note, this guide will focus on working with content documents (e.g., pages and pieces).
-Querying database collections for things like the cache or long-running jobs will be covered elsewhere.
+This API also provides a layer of security.
+Queries made through Apostrophe (that maintain the original `req` request), will only return content the active website user is allowed to see.

 ::: note
 We use the terms "query" and "query builders" here.
 For developers with advanced Apostrophe 2 experience, these are generally the same as the A2 concepts of "cursors" and "cursor filters."